garon-lab/mut-sig-aa-model/README.md

 You will need downloaded VEP-annotated mutect, RNA (RNASeq), CH3 (methylation), PSM (protein), and copy number (CN) files with their respective manifests in standard CPTAC format (https://proteomic.datacommons.cancer.gov/pdc/).
 Standard references are available for dowload with this script and otherwise should include esng gene symbols, gene symbol names, uni-ensg, uni-np, and methylation probe IDs matched to chromosome (CHR) and gene name.

+Python 3.7+ is required.

 Recommended order of scripts:
 1. Data prep summary
 2. Protein (PSM) preprocesser
 3. Multiomic mapping
 4. Multiomic data integration
-5. Analysis
+5. Multiomic analysis
-6. Comparison and modeling
+6. Signature modeler (optional)
+7. Comparative analysis (optional)

 Additional information regarding each script is below and can be accessed with the --help flag.